-In Table 2, we report on experiments which show the effect of the locality parameter q for different strategies: item based and user based (both conditional probability and cosine versions).
-As we can see, beside the case IS with cosine similarity (Table 2b), a correct setting of the parameter q drammatically improves the effectiveness on HV data.
-We can clearly see that the best performance is reached with the conditional probability on an item based strategy (Table 2a).
+In Table 1, we also report on experiments that show the effect of the locality parameter q for different strategies: item based and user based (both conditional probability and cosine versions).
+As we can see, beside the case IS with cosine similarity (Table 1c), a correct setting of the parameter q drammatically improves the effectiveness on HV data.
+We can clearly see that the best performance is reached with the conditional probability on an item based strategy (Table 1b).